jdkelleher/dns-mgmt-octodns/README.md

 $
 ```
-Here you can see that `make sync` runs `make validate` as a dependency and an update is planned to a TXT record I created for testing.
+Here you can see that `make sync` runs `make validate` as a dependency and an update is planned to a TXT record created for testing.

 ### Do It